-This website was built using the Vim text editor on an Ubuntu GNU/Linux computer system.
+This website was built using the Vim text editor on a Debian GNU/Linux computer system.
 For my reasons to use either, please read the respective Sensible Ramblings when they are published.

 There's bound to be at least one person who is curious to know what efforts have been put into this website and how often these efforts are exerted.
 This person may read the site update log here.

-This website features valid HTML4 and CSS.
+This website features valid HTML5 and CSS3.
 This means it is guaranteed to display correctly in all web browsers compiant with the official W3C standards.

 To translate that sentence into English, on my computer there is an ‘engine’ which takes blank template files and fills in the blanks with writing from articles that I've written.
 The ‘engine’ can use any of the metadata I have added to the articles to tweak the appearance of the pages.
 This allows me to publish new articles and have the engine update the entire website with ease.
 It saves the effort of editing a website by hand and ensures that the URLs and page styles are always consistent.

 This method that I chose is known as a ‘static website’.
 In contrast, other websites might use technologies such as PHP and WordPress to run a ‘dynamic webstie’ where requests from your web browser are executed live on remote web server.
 While being easier maintained than static websites, these websites require much more system resources to run and are open to security holes.
 This is because a PHP interperer must fill in the template by looking up a database to serve EVERY request.
-That is too much worry for me!
+For a simple website, that is too much work and too much risk.
 A static website serves my needs perfectly; all I want to share is writing, images and links with minimal fuss.

 Thranpages is a pioneer of 'Mobile-Last Design'.
 We're proud to stand out from the crowd!